< Back to Previous

 The previous evening in Lucca, sitting at our outdoor dinner table, an obscure alleyway, Osteria Neni off Via Beecheria, in candlelit calm not long after dusk, being the only patrons then, I looked up to the abrupt clatter and bustle of two American couples being seated next to us.
 I knew their origin at once because the intense crewcut guy’s introduction to the waitress was “Howdy, how do you do this evening!”
 It wasn’t badly intended, just narcissistic, vain, and completely out of cadence and volume for the scene.

 After alighting there, they talked so loud that I overheard everything.
 It was a banal, disgusting, noblesse oblige conversation about portfolios, real-estate prices, and Jews.
-It became clear that they had met during the day and decided to dine together, a spontaneous bonding for which they kept congratulating themselves.
-The crewcut guy and his Italian or Mexican wife were from suburban Colorado; their companions were Salt Lake.
+It became clear that they had met during the day and decided to dine together, a spontaneous bonding rite for which they kept congratulating themselves.
+The crewcut guy and his Italian or Mexican wife were from suburban Colorado; their companions had traveled from Salt Lake.
 The putative Mormon guy was older and more pontifical, seizing the last word on everything in a kind of faux restrained professorial voice; his wife tended to second him in a saccharine way.

-I shouldn’t have been amazed that they were so aggressively pro-Bush, pro-War, and talked knowingly as if cognoscenti, chuckling understandingly about the plebes who didn’t understand complex geopolitical affairs or the obvious rule of the jungle out there in the tough real world (good that we had an unshakable, hardass leader who got it); yet they also told anti-Semitic jokes about rabbis and Rosenblatts—Jews and wealth and Hollywood—that clashed with their leader’s neo-con pro-Israel foreign policy but added up to their own solid patina of fascism and noveau-riche, pseudo-intellectual jive.
-What was most dismaying was the smugness of their presence, the fact that they occupied so much space in this soft town while imagining themselves cool, in fact cooler than cool, and, if not covert operatives, at least polite, discreet company for the world.
+I shouldn’t have been amazed that they were so avidly, aggressively, and sportingly pro-Bush and pro-War, as they talked knowingly, as if cognoscenti, chuckling understandingly about the plebes who didn’t understand complex geopolitical affairs, or the obvious rule of the jungle out there in the real world—good that we had an unshakable, hardass leader who got it.
+They also competed n telling anti-Semitic jokes about rabbis and Rosenblatts—Jews and wealth and Hollywood—that (the Salt Lake contingent agreed) clashed with their leader’s neo-con pro-Israel foreign policy but suited their own patina of fascism and nouveau-riche, pseudo-intellectual jive.

 What they don’t give, at most Italian establishments, is a bar of soap.
-I have a nice one from a biologique shop in Lucca.
+I carry a nice one from a biologique shop in Lucca.
 But Rick Steves, to my knowledge, gives no heads-up about this odd local custom—BYOS.

 In every part of Tuscany we have been to, little rubbery lizards, very warty and variegated red and brown, dash from the undergrowth onto pavement, skitter and stop, look about like startled rabbits (“where did all these fucking assholes come from?”), then return.
-Whether accurate or not, two words are shaken loose for me by them: “skink” and “Escher.”
+Whether accurate or not, two words are shaken loose in me by them: “skink” and “Escher.”

 On ending a conversation or taking leave in Italy: it seems that there are four choices.